Crypt-Language/Crypt/README.md

 Crypt aims to be a powerful, yet easy to learn/use  programming language leveraging Java's libraries and cross-platform ability by running on the JVM.

 ## Phase
-**Indev** : Compiler Experimental but fully implemented (Sadly, Causes error while running `.class` file.
-See [this issue](https://github.com/Crypt-Language/Crypt/issues/20) for more info).
+**Indev** : Compiler Experimental but fully implemented.
 Updates once every week.

+_I Recommend not downloading source code just yet, as there are a couple of issues that need to be fixed before the first indev release._

 ### Community
 Have some ideas for Crypt features?
 Maybe you have a couple questions to ask about Crypt (or related)?
 If you do, don't hesitate to ask at the community chat room below.